Humbly Homemade

 If you don't let your macarons dry fully before baking them, they'll likely crack.
 They should be dry enough that you can lightly rub your finger across the top and not feel any wet or tacky batter.

-macarons piled on a pink plate and a wooden board
+Chocolate strawberry macarons piled on a wooden board and a cupcake stand.

 Chocolate Strawberry Macarons